gyrogami logo

 • Retail price: $200 Supplied by the manufacturer, discounts are likely to be found with some searching.

 • Appearance: 7 Simply, how does it look.
-It is somewhat subjective but clean lines, professional appearance, etc. It looks like it will do the job and it's heavy, so no mistaking it for a lightweight stamped metal waste of materials.
+It is somewhat subjective but clean lines, professional appearance, etc. It looks like it will do the job and it's heavy, so no mistaking it for a lightweight stamped metal imitator.

 • Packaging: 5 Is it thrown into a box or packed like a new smartphone?
 This came in a box with a set of spare rollers for a different "pitch" corrugation effect.

 • Initial set-up time: Minimal After removing contents from box, how long before the first use.
-It is ready to go minus some cleaning of grease.
+It is ready to go minus some cleaning.

 • "Plug and play": Just about Is everything included or do you need to purchase additional equipment, supplies, or parts.
 It requires a vise or system to secure it to a workbench.

 • Additional costs or equipment: Should be none Not included with the purchase, what else will lighten your wallet This requires nothing.
-I had to rework some parts.
-The knobs had poor threading so I replaced them with a regular bolt with a fender washer knob.
-I also replaced the locknuts with stainless wing nuts so I wouldn't need a wrench every time I wanted to adjust it.
+I reworked some parts like the knobs with poor threading.
+Wing nuts allow easy adjustments.

 • Set-up time for each use: Minutes From being stored properly and completely, is it grab-and-go or much more involved.
 This takes virtually no time.

 • Storage provisions: Cardboard box Factory provisions to store equipment when not in use.
-For something as expensive as this set, the cheap, flimsy cardboard box is unacceptable.
-I repurposed a latched metal case that fits perfectly.
+For something as expensive as this set, the cheap flimsy cardboard box is unacceptable.
+I repurposed a latched metal case instead.

 • Storage time: Seconds Time it takes to store it safely and completely, cleaned and lubed, liquids drained, and ready to go.
 It's best to wipe clean and apply oil to prevent rusting.